Impact of Interacting Dark Energy on the Growth of Matter Density Perturbations: Observational Constraints from DESI and Multi-Probe Data: Growth of Matter Perturbations in IDE Model

 making the assumption that the dark energy component can be described by a constant equation of state $w$ and negligible dark energy perturbations.
 Using the parameterized form $\Omega_{\rm m}^\gamma$ for the growth rate $f$ and expanding Eq.~\eqref{wcdmfeq} around $\Omega_{\rm m}\sim 1$ (good approximation especially at $z\geq 1$), in the case of no interaction term, the growth index $\gamma$ can be approximated as

+Although this expansion is performed around $\Omega_{\rm m} \sim 1$ (corresponding to the high-redshift matter-dominated epoch), the growth index $\gamma(z)$ is known to be remarkably insensitive to the background evolution.
+Consequently, the asymptotic solution derived at high redshift remains highly accurate even at low redshifts ($z \lesssim 1$), a robust mathematical property that has been extensively validated in both standard dark energy and modified gravity models \cite{wangli1998,Linder2005,dpolarski2008,Wei2008PLB,Sharma2021}.
 It is evident that a constant $\gamma$ serves as the zeroth-order approximation to $\gamma(z)$.
-The relative discrepancy between the parameterization $\Omega_{\rm m}^\gamma$, where the growth index is assumed as a constant, and the theoretical value of the growth rate $f$ is illustrated in the left panel of Fig.~\ref{cdmdifm2}.
-We obtain that the relative discrepancy remains below 1\%, given that the current fractional energy density of matter is established at $\Omega_{\rm m,0}=0.31$ within the $\Lambda$CDM model.
+The relative discrepancy between the parameterization $\Omega_{\rm m}^\gamma$, where the growth index is assumed as a constant, and the theoretical value of the growth rate $f$ is illustrated in Fig.~\ref{fig:error_wcdm}a for the $w$CDM model.
+We obtain that the relative discrepancy remains below 1\% for the non-interacting case ($\alpha=0$).
 This discrepancy is much smaller than the average measurement error of the growth rate $f\sigma_8$, which is approximately 15\%~\cite{Howlett2017,Avila2021,Bautista2021,Gil2020} (listed in Table 2 of Ref.~\cite{Huang2022}).
 Here, $\sigma_8(z)$ is defined as $\sigma_8(z)=\sigma_8(z = 0)\delta(z)/\delta_0 = \sigma_{8}\delta(z)/\delta_0$, where $\delta(z)/\delta_0$ is the redshift-dependent Root Mean Square (RMS) fluctuations of the linear density field within spheres of radius $8h^{-1}{\rm Mpc}$, as described in Ref.~\cite{Nesseris2017}. $h$ is the Hubble constant $H_0$ in units of $100\, {\rm km}\, {\rm s}^{-1}\, {\rm Mpc}^{-1} $.
-Therefore, the parameterization $\Omega_{\rm m}^\gamma$ with a constant $\gamma$ aligns well with the actual growth rate $f$ in the $w$CDM model.
+Therefore, the parameterization $\Omega_{\rm m}^\gamma$ with a constant $\gamma$ aligns well with the actual growth rate $f$ in the non-interacting scenarios.

 To investigate the impact of this interaction on the growth index, we adopt the parameterization $f \approx \Omega_{\rm m}^{\gamma(z)}$, in which $\gamma(z)$ depends on $\alpha$, $w$ and $z$.
 Substituting this ansatz into the modified growth equation, Eq.~\eqref{wcdmfeq2}, we obtain the governing equation for the growth index in the IDE scenario: